Te Maire Martin: 2022

 On 7 January 2022, the Brisbane Broncos announced Martin would be joining the club ahead of the 2022 NRL season on a Development contract, after more than two years out of the professional ranks of Rugby League.
 Martin had joined the Brisbane club in late 2021 originally on a train and trial basis however impressed and was thus awarded a permanent spot on the roster.
 He passed a final medical clearance and will make his return with Broncos affiliate Wynnum Manly Seagulls in the Intrust Super Cup.

 "It's great to see Te Maire back in an NRL system.
 "Prior to his brain injury he was one hell of a player ... hugely skilful, and a very dangerous ball runner.
 "Te Maire joins us on a development list contract and I've no doubt will be pushing some of our other notable candidates to partner Adam Reynolds in the halves." - Brisbane Head Of Football Ben Ikin.
 On 2 August 2022, It was announced that Martin would sign with the New Zealand Warriors on a three-year deal from 2023 onwards.

 2023

 Martin played nine games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
 Martin played in all three finals games as the club reached the preliminary final before being defeated by Brisbane.

 2024

 Martin played 16 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

 2025

 On 12 August, the New Zealand Warriors announced that Martin had signed a one year extension with the club.

 He played 17 matches with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

+2026

+On 6 July, the Warriors announced that Martin had re-signed with the club for a further year.